-OSU Course Equivalent Course Attach relevant course syllabi, email, and/o from OSU faculty teaching equivalent course r other verification of equivalency (e.g., email serves as a program recommendation to the lency of the proposed course.
-The decision rests with the advisory committee.
-The EPSY Program Faculty met onabove courses.
-The program faculty recom · Advisor Signature Program Coordinator Signature
+OSU Course Equivalent Course

+Attach relevant course syllabi, email, and/or other verification of equivalency (e.g., email from OSU faculty teaching equivalent course).

+Please note that completion of this form serves as a program recommendation to the advisory committee regarding the equivalency of the proposed course.
+The decision whether to accept a course as equivalent rests with the advisory committee.

+The EPSY Program Faculty met on to discuss the equivalency of the above courses.
+The program faculty recommend to:

+Advisor Signature

+Program Coordinator Signature